Stanley Fink, Baron Fink: Political career

 In January 2009, Fink was appointed co-treasurer of the Conservative Party.
 Created a life peer on 18 January 2011, he took the title of Baron Fink, of Northwood in the County of Middlesex; Lord and Lady Fink were regular guests of David Cameron at Chequers and, after the resignation of Peter Cruddas over a cash-for-access controversy, Lord Fink returned as treasurer of the Conservative Party, to which he had previously given £2.62m: he is among the top 20 biggest donors to the Conservative Party.

 In February 2015, Fink was accused by the Labour leader Ed Miliband of undertaking "tax avoidance activities".
 In reply, Fink called the statement "untrue and defamatory" and threatened to sue Miliband, challenging him to repeat the claim without the protection of parliamentary privilege or retract it.
 However, days later Fink stated that he did avoid tax, and that "everyone does tax avoidance at some level".

 Philanthropy

-Lord Fink is Chairman of Governors at Ark Burlington Danes Academy, President of Evelina Children's Hospital and serves on the Board of Trustees of the Oxford Centre for Hebrew and Jewish Studies.
+Lord Fink is Chairman of Governors at Ark Burlington Danes Academy, President of Evelina Children's Hospital and is on the Board of Trustees of the Oxford Centre for Hebrew and Jewish Studies.
 In September 2009, he was appointed Chairman of Absolute Return for Kids.
 In 2010, he and Cherie Blair attended a fundraiser for learning difficulties charity Norwood, of which he is a benefactor.